WhyNot180/UBMP4-SPKR/JOURNAL.md

 Today was focused on android development.
 I think I have almost learned enough to start proper development on the application.
 I've looked into the android libraries for bluetooth low-energy and they look pretty straight forward to use.
 I'm just a little unsure if I can get everything finished in time for the showcase on the 24th.
 Well, time to find out later, right now I've got work to do!

+### **June 18**

+Today was completely focused on android development.
+I managed to get the app to request the required permissions for Bluetooth Low Energy (Bluetooth, coarse location, and fine location permissions).
+If it does not receive these permissions it will terminate, as the whole point is to use it with BLE and therefore it makes no sense to be unable to use it.
+I plan to add other functions for bluetooth tomorrow.